Sign in

 Season Jobs

-Runs our Concessions for Time Trials and 3 Home Meets.
+Concession Coordinator Runs our concessions for Time Trials and all Home Meets.
 Includes inventory, purchasing, stocking, pricing and ordering dinner items.

-This is a new season long position (all 4 home meets) for 3 Volunteers.
-We have moved these positions to a season job so the setup team can retain the knowledge of how to set the pool up and where to return equipment after the meet (and not have to train new volunteers each meet.)
-Job Details: 1.
+Needs three- four volunteers.
+Coordinate set up & cleanup for all home meets.
 Show up early to arrange the pool deck to host the meet.
-Includes: moving pool furniture (chairs, tables), setting up scoring table, swimmer tents, rope barriers, lane lines, flags, setting up coaches' seating areas, etc. 2.
-After meet ends, clean up the deck (pick up trash), and return furniture and meet equipment back to their storage positions.
+Includes: moving pool furniture (chairs, tables), setting up scoring table, swimmer tents, rope barriers, lane lines, flags, setting up coaches' seating areas, etc. After meet ends, clean up the deck (pick up trash), and return furniture and meet equipment back to their storage positions.

 Ribbons Coordinator